Shan Masood

-Shan Masood Khan (Urdu: شان مسعود; born 14 October 1989) is a Pakistani international cricketer who is the current captain of the Pakistan national cricket team in Test cricket since November 2023.
+Shan Masood Khan (Urdu: شان مسعود; born 14 October 1989) is a Pakistani left-handed batter who has played for the Pakistan national cricket team since 2013.
+He captained Pakistan in Test matches from 2023 to 2026.
 Previously, he served as a captain of Karachi Kings, Multan Sultans, Southern Punjab, and Yorkshire County Cricket Club.

 In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

 Early life and education

 Shan Masood was born in 1989 in Kuwait, where his father worked in a bank.
 Following the Iraqi invasion of Kuwait and the start of the Gulf War, the family left for their native Pakistan, settling down in Karachi again.

 His father Mansoor Masood Khan, apart from being a professional banker, always had an interest in sports, himself playing hockey at provincial level while loving cricket as well and encouraging his son to be invested in the field.
 Mansoor became a member of the governing board in the Pakistan Cricket Board in 2014.

 His paternal uncle, Waqar Masood Khan, is a retired civil servant who served as Pakistan's longest serving Federal Secretary for Finance.
 His elder sister died in 2021 while his younger brother Ali is a barrister.

 After moving to the United Kingdom with his parents, he studied at Stamford School, Lincolnshire and then Durham University where he studied economics.
 He studied Management and Sports Sciences at Loughborough University through a distance learning programme.